Protomagia, the first day of May, is International Labor Day in Greece and it’s a bright, fun, holiday that’s enjoyed across the country.

 The flowers are then made into wreaths called “Stefania” which they hang on the front door to welcome the last month of Spring and to celebrate the upcoming arrival of summer.
-It is also where some living on the islands have their first swim of the season.
+It is also where some residents living on the islands have their first swim of the season.

 Protomagia finds its origins in ancient Greece as a celebration of nature’s rebirth, spring, and flowers.
 The month May was named after the Greek Goddess Maia, who was linked with the Ancient Roman goddess of fertility, Bona Dea, whose festival was held in May.
 The goddess took her name from the ancient word Maia, nurse, and mother.